Our curiosity comes from our own idiosyncratic paths to design

 Chad Falkenberg was introduced to design amidst his Albertan farm boy upbringing, where he vividly recalls architectural cardboard models of their farm house and stacks of fabric samples his family’s interior designer friend kept in the basement.
 He left the homestead to acquire a degree in business, then worked abroad in Northern Europe, where he was exposed to the region’s Scandinavian architecture and design.

-Originally from Boston, Jeff studied Industrial Design at Emily Carr University and Lund University.
+Originally from Boston, Jeff studied Industrial Design at Emily Carr University and Lund University in Sweden.
 His fascination with interiors stems from exhibiting his products at the Stockholm Furniture Fair and Milan Design Week.
 His skills in the minute details of designing everything from eyewear to biomedical equipment give us an edge in resolving interesting (and often complicated) details that add just the right layering to our projects.